-Michael S. Begnal teaches poetry writing, multi-genre creative writing, first-year composition, and research writing.
-His published work includes the poetry collections Future Blues (Salmon Poetry, 2012) and Ancestor Worship (Salmon Poetry, 2007), a chapbook titled The Muddy Banks (Ghost City Press, 2016), academic journal articles, as well as individual poems and essays published in literary journals and anthologies.
+Michael S. Begnal teaches multi-genre creative writing, poetry writing, first-year composition, and research writing.
+His published work includes the book The Music and Noise of the Stooges, 1967-71: Lost in the Future (Routledge, 2022), the poetry collections Future Blues (Salmon Poetry, 2012) and Ancestor Worship (Salmon Poetry, 2007), three chapbooks, academic journal articles, as well as individual poems and essays published in literary journals and anthologies.

 Assistant Teaching Professor of English